Candid And Sometimes Angry, Bud Selig's New Book May Surprise You

 In 1995, the Clinton administration got involved in trying to resolve the baseball player strike.
 During a particularly heated incident, Selig launched a tirade, replete with F-bombs, against former Vice President Al Gore.

 These pointed moments, recounted in the book, don't exactly jibe with Selig's sometimes unflattering public image.
-Critics derided the commissioner as bumbling and absent minded.
+Critics derided the commissioner as bumbling and absent-minded.

 Those who know him and worked with him, know differently.
 For them, the sharp-edged Bud Selig is real.